Max-Gabriel-Susman/RealDrops/README.md

 # Drops

-## !LoginPage logo is currenly not present on android because I need to make a vectorDrawable of it!

 ## Description

 RealDrops is an outdoor Sales Lead management application that allows users to represent potential leads and other entities with a pin(referred to as a drop) using their devices default maps API.
 Drops are persisted in collections that are members of area objects that have a pair of coordinates to center the map view upon rendering.